Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git reset path/filename.ext
 ```

-**Undo a Commit**: Use use `git reset` again but include `HEAD` which means the last commit.
+<strong>2. <ins>Undo a Commit</ins></strong>: Use `git reset` again but include `HEAD` which means the last commit.
 But to undo the last coomit add `~1` to go back 1 commit past the last commit which will undo the last commit:

 ```sh
 git reset HEAD~1
 ```

 But what if you want to go back a number of commits or to a specific commit.
 First use `git log` which gives you a list of your commits in reverse chronological order.
-You can scroll down the log with SPACEBAR.
+You can scroll down the log with <kbd>SPACEBAR</kbd>.

 You will see the commit hash and the commit message along with other information.
 To go back to a specific commit, use the hash for it: